phagn131/cool-text-editor-2/README.md

 ## Project Objective

-As I progress through the course, I have developed impressive projects to showcase to potential employers, and the current text editor project stands out as it utilizes the latest concepts I've learned.
+As I progress through the course, I have developed projects to showcase to potential employers, and the current text editor project stands out as it utilizes the latest concepts I've learned.
 My goal is to create a single-page text editor that runs on the browser, meets PWA criteria, and supports various data persistence techniques to ensure redundancy in case of browser limitations.
 To achieve this, I will start with an existing application and use the idb package to implement storing and retrieving data on an IndexedDB database.

 ## Acceptance Criteria